Site icon Lights Out ●●●●●

 Red Bull’s only retirements so far at the Mexico City Grand Prix came in seasons that they won, with Daniel Ricciardo failing to finish in both 2017 and 2018 and Perez being eliminated on the opening lap in 2023.

 Red Bull have set the pole position time in 2018, 2019 and 2022.
 While Daniel Ricciardo beat Max Verstappen to pole in the 2018 event by just 0.023 seconds, Verstappen set the pole time in 2019.
-After qualifying, Verstappen was demoted after failing to slow for yellow flags.
+After qualifying, Verstappen was demoted on the grid after failing to slow for yellow flags.
 He started from pole for the first time in 2022.

 MERCEDES

-WINS: 3, POLES: 3, PODIUMS: 10 | 2023 MEXICO CITY GRAND PRIX RESULT: HAMILTON 2nd, RUSSELL 6th
+WINS: 3, POLES: 3, PODIUMS: 10 | 2024 MEXICO CITY GRAND PRIX RESULT: HAMILTON 4th, RUSSELL 5th

-Mercedes dominated on their first two appearances at the Mexico City Grand Prix when the track re-joined the calendar in 2015, scoring 1-2 finishes in both 2015 and 2016.
+Mercedes dominated on their first two appearances at the Mexican Grand Prix when the track re-joined the calendar in 2015, scoring 1-2 finishes in both 2015 and 2016.
 Mercedes won for the first time since 2016 at the event in 2019, with Lewis Hamilton taking victory.
 Valtteri Bottas also finished on the podium.

 Until 2021, Hamilton’s ninth place in 2017 – which was enough to win him the Drivers’ Championship – was the team’s lowest finishing position in Mexico to date.
 However, Bottas finished only 15th in 2021 after being spun on the first lap.
 Mercedes remain yet to record a retirement in Mexico.